psychemedia/storytelling-notes/blacksmith-devil-willy-wisp.md

 "Goodbye, old gentleman!" said Bill, very coolly; "I'll drop in to see you once a month."

-"No, no. Bill, you infern — a — a — you excellent, worthy, dehghtful fellow, not so fast; not so fast.
+"No, no. Bill, you infern — a — a — you excellent, worthy, delightful fellow, not so fast; not so fast.
 Come, name your terms, you sland — my dear Bill, name your terms."

 "Seven years more."